Ouranosinc/scen_workflow_afr/README.md

 Bugs fixed:
 - reordering dimensions after calculating climate indices (required for drought code, or 'dc');
-- the function utils.get_coord_names was returning a set (rather than an array), and the fact that the order was not always the same from one run to another had consequences on the subsequent analyses,
+- the function utils.coord_names was returning a set (rather than an array), and the fact that the order was not always the same from one run to another had consequences on the subsequent analyses,
 - added options 'opt_stat_clip' and 'opt_map_clip' to clip according to a polygon (default is False) when calculating statistics or generating a map.